DataDog/integrations-core/mongo/README.md

 You can also create your own metrics using custom `find`, `count` and `aggregate` queries.

 **Note**: MongoDB v3.0+ is required for this integration.
 Integration of MongoDB Atlas with Datadog is only available on M10+ clusters.
-This integration also supports Alibaba AsparaDB and AWS DocumentDB Instance-Based clusters.
+This integration also supports Alibaba ApsaraDB and AWS DocumentDB Instance-Based clusters.
 DocumentDB Elastic clusters are not supported because they only expose the cluster (mongos) endpoints.

 ## Setup